 Dear Clients, Friends, and Colleagues:

 Our hearts go out to the individuals, businesses, and communities that have been affected by COVID-19.
 We are especially concerned for all of our clients and friends in Putnam County who are rebuilding after the devastating tornado.
 Testing continues at the Putnam County Health Department, 701 County Services Drive, Cookeville, from 9 am to 3 pm on Monday and other sites around the Upper Cumberland.

 In response to an anticipated increase in the number of cases and the ongoing uncertainty of how this will evolve, we want to make you aware of how COVID-19 is affecting our office's ability to provide service to our clients and the steps we are taking to protect the health and safety of our employees, their families, our clients, and our communities while maintaining a consistent level of client service.

 PHYSICAL OFFICE CLOSED TO WALK-INS

 Our office located at 51 East First Street, Cookeville, TN is closed to walk-in clients.
 We are meeting all of our clients with telephone appointments.
-We are developing a plan to work from home should the need come to further protect the safety of our staff.
+A plan is developed to work from home should the need come to further protect the safety of our staff.

 We are asking our clients to mail any documents to our office, 51 E. First Street, Cookeville, TN 38501 or email to [email protected] If you cannot mail or email documents or are a client and have something to drop off for us, please place it in the client box by the back door of our office.

 COURTS and SOCIAL SECURITY OFFICE WORKING REMOTELY

 Local Social Security District Offices are closed to all walk-ins.
-The Office of Hearings Operations has staff working remotely and they are conducting telephone hearings through May 31, 2020.
+The Office of Hearings Operations has staff working remotely and they are conducting telephone hearings indefinitely.
 All in-person hearings are canceled until further notice.
 ALJs are holding hearings from their homes.